 Return Your Smile to Its Former Glory with Full Mouth Reconstruction Surgery

-A plethora of dental interventions exist to help patients repair their damaged teeth.
+Numerous dental interventions remain available to help patients repair their damaged teeth.
 Unfortunately, patients may lose teeth due to an accident or injury, as well as oral health issues like gum disease and tooth decay.
 The good news is that full mouth reconstruction surgery can alleviate these issues.

 Nevertheless, this treatment requires significantly more planning in repair than simply fixing a singular damaged tooth.
 Ordinarily, the procedure will require a variety of restorative and cosmetic treatments working in conjunction.